guadiromero/sfg-parser/README.md

 ## Comparison to previous SFG parsing work

-We used the same evaluation script and corpora from Costetchi (2020) to compare its performance with that of our system.
+We used the same evaluation method and corpora from [Costetchi (2020)](https://media.suub.uni-bremen.de/handle/elib/4281) to compare its performance with that of our system.
 To evaluate our system, we preprocessed the text with `previous_work_comparison/tokenize.py`, parsed the constituency trees and extracted constituent spans from them with `previous_work_comparison/ptb2mcg.py`.
 We deleted duplicates from the gold annotated spans and the spans predicted by Costetchi's parser with `previous_work_comparison/simplify_gold.py`.
 We only considered constituency annotations and ignored the SFG features as well as ellipsis recovery, since Costetchi's system does not handle it.
 Below are the results for the OE and OCD corpora and an average of both.

 | OE corpus        | Precision | Recall | FScore |
 |------------------|-----------|--------|--------|